 Put it all together…

 This would be so fun to bring to a Labor Day BBQ on Monday, if you’re going to one!
-If you are still in quarantine, then make this salad and eat it as a side dish with your lunches all week.
+If not, then make this salad and eat it as a side dish with your lunches all week.
 The perfect healthy side dish for any meal!

-What to Serve with Broccoli and Bacon Salad
+What to serve with this Broccoli Bacon Salad Recipe

 Broccoli salad with bacon is the perfect addition to your next BBQ or potluck, but it also makes an excellent side dish to along with dinner.

-A few of my favorites are BBQ smoked pulled pork, saucy pork chops, grilled flank steak, and lemon tarragon grilled chicken.
+A few of my favorites are BBQ smoked pulled pork, Texas beef brisket, saucy pork chops, grilled flank steak, and lemon tarragon grilled chicken.
+For a dessert, try some of my summer favorites!
+Strawberry Rhubarb Pie, Homemade Peach Cobbler, or any other recipe from my Pies, Pastries, & Tarts page.

 Storing Broccoli Salad with Bacon